snowie-swe/chkp-api-playground/01-tf-s1c/notes.md

-# Build simple Check Point policy with IAC using Terraforom
+# Build simple Check Point policy with IAC using Terraform

 **Prepare the enviroment**